Prabin1523/vending_requirements/Vending.md

 - IR1 - The system shall provide a means of receiving paper currency.
 - IR2 - The system shall provide a means of receiving coin currency.
 - IR3 - The system shall provide a means of reading a credit/debit card.
 - IR4 - Upon receiving paper currency (ref.
-IR1), when the currency is determined to be real (ref.
-TODO), the system shall identify the amount of the currency.
+IR1), and when the currency is determined not to be counterfeit (ref.
+VSCB1), the system shall identify the denomination of the currency.
 - IR5 - Upon receiving coin currency (ref.
-IR2), when the currency is determined to be real (ref.
-TODO), the system shall identify the amount of the currency.
+IR2), and when the currency is determined not to be counterfeit (ref.
+VSCC1), the system shall identify the denomination of the currency.
 - IR6 - Upon identifying the amount of currency received (ref.
 IR1 and IR2), the system shall update the amount received.
 - IR7 - Upon update of amount received (ref.
 IR6), the system will hold any authorization for 60 seconds or beverage dispensed or canceled.
 - IR8 - Upon update of amount received (ref.
 IR6), the system will hold any currency received until beverage dispensed or canceled.